mozilla-mobile/mozilla-vpn-client/docs/rfcs/0002-session-id-sharing.md

 Once a new session is started,

-1. The `daemonsession` ping will be submitted with reason `flush`, in order to flush out any lingering data before starting collection telemetry related to the new session.
+1. The `daemonsession` ping will be submitted with reason `flush`, in order to flush out any lingering data before starting to collect telemetry related to the new session.
 2. The `shared_session_id` is generated and recorded.
 3. The value recorded to telemetry is also persisted on the daemon's local storage.
 4. Session metrics may be recorded from this point on.